openflighthpc/concertim-ansible-playbook/contrib/dev/ansible/README.md

 # Building and configuring Alces Concertim

-This directory contains ansible playbooks to build an Alces Concertim machine suitable for developing the Metric Reporting Daemon and Visualisation App Concertim components.
+This directory contains an ansible playbook to build an Alces Concertim machine suitable for developing the Metric Reporting Daemon and Visualisation App Concertim components.